microsoft/Web-Dev-For-Beginners/.github/PULL_REQUEST_TEMPLATE/translation_checklist.md

-## Track Translation Progress by opening a draft PR here and checking off the translations completed
+## Track translation progress by opening a draft PR using this template and checking off the translations completed

-Each lesson includes translation of the README and the Assignment.md file, if available.
-Only mark as complete if both those files are translated per lesson, please.
+Each lesson includes a translation of the README.md and the Assignment.md file, if available.
+Only mark the lesson complete if both those files are translated per lesson, please.

 - [ ] 1
 - [ ] 1-1